crate/crate-howtos/docs/performance/sharding.rst

    If you are using `partitioned tables`_, note that each partition is clustered into as many shards as you configure for the table.

-   So, for example, a table with four shards and two partitions will have eight shards that can be commonly queried across.
+   For example, a table with four shards and two partitions will have eight shards that can be commonly queried across.
 But a query that only touches one partition will only query across four shards.